eschercloudai/baski/README.md

-# Baski - Build And Scan Kubernetes Images OpenStack
+# Baski - Build And Scan Kubernetes Images

 A binary for building and scanning (with [Trivy](https://github.com/aquasecurity/trivy)) a Kubernetes image using the [eschercloud-image-builder](https://github.com/eschercloudai/image-builder) repo.